ricokahler/ricokahler/README.md

 My name is Rico Kahler (he/him) and I build consumer-facing websites as well as developer-facing tools.

 I care deeply about UX, DX, performance, a11y, and SEO.
-I currently specialize in the Jamstack space of frontend and I also work with serverless architectures and infrastructures using platforms like Vercel and frameworks like Serverless.
+I specialize in React space and I also work with serverless architectures and infrastructures using platforms like Vercel and frameworks like Serverless.

 Most of my open source these days revolves around [Next.js](https://nextjs.org/) and [Sanity](https://www.sanity.io/).